DeJon Gomes: 2011 season

-Gomes was selected by the Washington Redskins 146th overall in the 2011 NFL draft, joining college teammates, Roy Helu, who was drafted earlier in the fourth round, and Niles Paul, who was drafted after him.
+Gomes was selected by the Washington Redskins 146th overall in the 2011 NFL draft, joining college teammates, Roy Helu, who was selected earlier in the fourth round, and Niles Paul, who was drafted after him.
 Throughout the season, he played as the backup to both free safety, Oshiomogho Atogwe, and strong safety, LaRon Landry, splitting the responsibility with Reed Doughty.

 Gomes made his NFL debut in Week 1 against the New York Giants.
 He then had his first career start as a free safety in Week 11 against the Dallas Cowboys, where he made 14 tackles.

 After Landry was put on injured reserve, Gomes became the starting strong safety for the rest of the season.

 On December 24, 2011, while playing against the Minnesota Vikings, Gomes tackled Adrian Peterson which resulted in Peterson tearing his ACL and MCL.

 Gomes finished the 2011 season playing 15 games, starting five of them, and recording 35 tackles and two pass breakups.